1trickPwnyta/exact-ferret/README.md

 # README #

 ### To-Do List ###
+* Figure out why the desktop label gets enabled when installing the new version.
+* Test these:
     * Update the automatic update URL.
     * Add the new update URL certificate to trust.

 ### How to Release a New Version ###
 1. Update the help file.